openedx/open-edx-proposals/oeps/processes/oep-0056-proc-architectural-advisory-process.rst

 Checklist Format
 ^^^^^^^^^^^^^^^^

 The DMC is a reference, and so decision maker's will be able to look up individuals by various criteria.
-To this end, the checklist will list stakeholders and experts for products, domains, and by role, at a minimum.
+To this end, the checklist will list stakeholders and subject matter experts for products, domains, and by role, at a minimum.
 This means that individuals or groups may appear more than once if they're experts on several different domains, or have multiple roles, for instance.

 We will necessarily iterate on the organization of the checklist as we learn more about how we use it.
 This OEP also does not prescribe where the checklist needs to be written down.